bioperl/bioperl.github.io/howtos/EUtilities_Cookbook.md

 The originating database (`-dbfrom`) is 'y', and the destination database (`-db`) is 'x.'
 There are two ways to go about this; you can retrieve all the destination database IDs lumped together (where there is no one-to-one correspondence, the default), or you can set the  `correspondence` flag to retrieve the destination IDs in a way where they correspond with the query IDs.
 We'll demonstrate both.
 By the way, don't be surprised if you don't have a linked UID for every initial query UID; UIDs (in particular sequence records) are notoriously volatile, so you may be using an older UID which no longer links to a corresponding UID in the database of interest.

-'''No correspondence:''' Each print statement below will print all submitted IDs and linked-to IDs lumped together, as they were retrieved.
+*No correspondence:* Each print statement below will print all submitted IDs and linked-to IDs lumped together, as they were retrieved.

 ```perl